Homap/PromoterDMS/README.md

-# Sort-seq massively parallel reporter assay for the effect of cis-regulatory mutations in yeast
+# Sort-seq massively parallel reporter assay for the effect of *cis*-regulatory mutations in yeast

 ## Project overview